Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 ### Invoice example

-As we said in the introduction, we are starting from the assumption that we are constantly dealing with the same types of invoices (*from the same supplier*) and will use a pre-built invoice, which you can download from **here**.
-Keep in mind we will create some regular expressions based on it; if you use another invoice, please modify the text search methods and RegEx according to it.
+As we said in the introduction, we are starting from the assumption that we are constantly dealing with the same types of invoices (*from the same supplier*) and will use a pre-built invoice, which you can download from [**here**](https://github.com/Hec-KuFlow/KuFlow-ExtractInvoiceData/blob/main/invoice_1.jpg).
+Keep in mind we have created some regular expressions based on it; if you use another invoice, please modify the text search methods and RegEx according to it.

 ### Create the process definition